gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 These files are required during startup.
 Therefore, they must be added to the spawned GCP image.
 In order to achieve this, the files are added as metadata to the image upload.

-### Integration test configuration
+### Platform test configuration
-Before one can spawn the required GCP environment, a configuration for the integration test platform is needed.
+Before one can spawn the required GCP environment, a configuration for the platform test platform is needed.

 The following example shows such a configuration.
 For test purposes, it uses the `europe-west1` region and a small instance type.

 In general, there is no need to adjust this configuration, if you have created the Garden Linux image as described in this [chapter](#create-image).

-However, you may need to adjust the project name matching the name of the project you are planning to use for the integration tests.
+However, you may need to adjust the project name matching the name of the project you are planning to use for the platform tests.
 Also make sure the ssh_key_filepath points to the ssh private key, you want to use to access the running instance with, the SSH public key must be in the same directory and have the same file name as the SSH private key with a `.pub` suffix.
 Additionally you may need to adjust the path to your image artifact which should look like `gcp-gardener_dev_secureboot-amd64-today-<commit hash|local>.tar.gz`.

 ```
 gcp: